-You would like to know more about CCP?
-The FNQLSDI’s team is available to answer your questions, give an introduction presentation or support your process; contact us.
+Would you like to know more about CCP?
+The FNQLSDI’s team is available to answer your questions, make an introductory presentation or support you in your efforts.
+Contact us.

 - 2nd Regional Workshop on First Nations Comprehensive Community Planning (June 4 to 6, 2019)

 - Workshop on First Nations Compréhension Community Planning – September 19-21, 2017 (September 19 to 21, 2017)